 Plan as much as you can, then let it go.
 This journey Is full of ups and downs and for many of us, it will be the hardest thing that we ever do.
 However, it will also be one of the most rewarding.
 So, gather your strength for this leap of faith and take off.
 Your life is waiting for you!

 Thank you Candace for sharing your experience with Online English Teaching.
 Living in Italy has always been a dream of mine.
+Teaching English online or Teaching any subject online is a great way to earn some money whilst you travel and explore somewhere new.

 Any questions, experiences and comments – leave them below! 🙂